-Welcome to the Website of THE ASSOCIATION OF PROVINCIAL BURSARS (often known just as ‘APB’).
+Welcome to the Website of the ASSOCIATION OF PROVINCIAL BURSARS (often known just as ‘APB’).

-We hold an Annual Conference and Annual General Meeting each year in October, at which we provide expert and high-quality speakers on a variety of topics of current concern.
+APB holds its Annual Conference and Annual General Meeting each year in October, at which expert and high-quality speakers talk on a variety of topics of current concern.

-|Fellowship:||An opportunity to share with other Religious / Lay Workers who understand what you are talking about and may be able to help solve your problems.
-This includes using the Members’ Forum on this site where any issues can be discussed within the membership (i.e. privately) and we share experiences, concerns and solutions.|
+|Fellowship:||An opportunity to share with other Religious / Lay Workers who understand the particular challenges facing religious bursars and may be able to help solve your problems and offers a platform to share experiences, concerns and solutions.|

 |Expert advice:||Learn from professionals at the annual conference and seminars.|

 |Help-line:||Contact the General Secretary and use the resources of the Association and its contacts to answer your queries on a range of topics affecting charities.|

 |Questions and Job vacancies:||Ask other members questions and post your job vacancies on the website.
 This is done via the General Secretary.|